 Below is a list of some traditional and nontraditional affiliate partner types and their descriptions:

-- Affinity Group Rewards/Benefits: deliver focused offers and content to a wide range of specific, highly-targeted affinity groups, such as students, health workers, military, seniors and more.
+- Affinity Group / Closed User Group: deliver focused offers and content to a wide range of specific, highly-targeted affinity groups, such as students, health workers, military, seniors and more.
 This is done through a closed network that can only be accessed by the affinity group and reduces the risk of leaked promotions.

 - Content: create relevant, customized and valuable content, such as product reviews and sponsored posts, to promote a brand’s product or services to their audience.
 These partners can include bloggers, product review sites, social media influencers and more.